-The Adoption Process
+The Adoption Process for Prospective Adoptive Parents

-Adoption Process in Canada : Child Best interest evaluation
+Adoption Process in Canada: Child Best Interest Evaluation

 In an adoption hearing, the best interests of the child are a key factor.
 The court evaluates this based on the child’s emotional, physical, and mental needs and the child’s wishes, if discernible.
 The child’s religious and cultural background is also an important factor that the court will consider before making a decision considering an adoption.
 This element is significantly important when the child identifies as a member of the First Nation, Inuit, or Métis community.
 The court has discretion to dispense with consent where it is in the best interest of the child to do so, even if all the parties involved have provided their consent.